mdn/content/files/en-us/learn/javascript/objects/object_building_practice/index.md

 Next, we set constants called `width` and `height`, and the width and height of the canvas element (represented by the `canvas.width` and `canvas.height` properties) to equal the width and height of the browser viewport (the area which the webpage appears on — this can be gotten from the {{domxref("Window.innerWidth")}} and {{domxref("Window.innerHeight")}} properties).

-Note that we are making multiple assignments together, to get the variables all set quicker — this is perfectly OK.
+Note that we are chaining multiple assignments together, to get the variables all set quicker — this is perfectly OK.

 Then we have two helper functions: